We remember and honor those submariners who have gone before us and remain on . . .

 70 men lost

-Lost off Kiska, AK -- presumed by enemy action -- but officially "overdue and presumed lost."
+Lost on her first war patrol off Kiska Harbor, AK - presumed by enemy action - but officially "overdue and presumed lost."
+She radioed that she sank two sub-chasers and damaged a third, but was never heard from again.
+Grunion’s mangled remains were found in the Bering Sea in 2006 off the Aleutian Island of Kiska.
 The final location was found and verified in 2008 but actual cause of her loss is still unknown.
-(Note: Sunk by armed Japanese freighter Kano Maru)

 USS S-39